• Home

 • Recipes

-You are here: Home / Baby Boomer Wellness / Disease Prevention / How to Fight Off Flu Season: Tips for Staying Healthy
+You are here: Home / Baby Boomer Wellness / Disease Prevention / How Seniors Can Fight Off Flu Season

-After experiencing the pandemic we learned much about staying safe and healthy and we can use what we’ve learned to stay well during the annual flu season.
+We learned much about staying safe and healthy after the pandemic and we can use what we’ve learned to stay well during the annual flu season.

-Flu season never takes the year off we always need to be vigilant about our health.
+The flu never takes the year off so we must always be vigilant about our health.
 Here are a few simple but effective lifestyle changes you can make in preparation for flu season.

 Try to Stay Active

-• As the weather turns colder it can be more difficult and/or less enjoyable to be outside, but studies show that regular exercise can drastically reduce your chance of catching a cold or the flu.
+• As the weather turns colder it may be difficult and less enjoyable to be outside.
+Studies show that regular exercise can drastically reduce your chance of catching a cold or the flu.

-• Getting the blood flowing helps flush out bacteria in your lungs and bloodstream.
+• Getting your blood flowing helps flush out bacteria in your lungs and bloodstream.

-• If you’re able to get outside for a walk once or twice a day, make sure to do so.
-It can really make a difference!
-Even when the cold weather creeps in, bundle up and go.
+• If you can go outside for a walk once or twice a day, that’s great!
+It makes a difference!
+When cold weather creeps in, bundle up and go outside.
 Your immune system will thank you.

 Get More Sleep

-• I’m sure you’ve noticed that you generally feel better when you’re getting the appropriate amount of sleep.
+• I’m sure you’ve noticed that you generally feel better with more sleep.

-• Sleep allows the body to reduce both stress and inflammation, leading to improved blood flow and a lesser risk of infection.
+• Sleep allows your body to reduce stress and inflammation.
+This leads to improved blood flow and less risk of infection.

-• If you’re not sure how much sleep you should be getting, try this simple sleep assessment from WebMD
+• If you’re not sure how much sleep you need, try this simple sleep assessment from WebMD

 Balance Your Diet

-• A balanced diet is something that is beneficial to just about every aspect of your health, and that includes strengthening your immune system.
+• A balanced diet benefits all aspects of your health, including strengthening your immune system.

-• Eating too much sugar actually “affects the way your white blood cells attack bacteria,”, slowing them down and allowing viruses to spread quicker.
+• Too much sugar in your diet “affects the way your white blood cells attack bacteria,”, slowing them down and allowing viruses to spread quickly.

-• During flu season, make sure you’re eating plenty of fruits and vegetables with high levels of vitamin C; oranges, bell peppers, kiwi, strawberries, and broccoli are all great examples.
+• During flu season, eat plenty of fruits and vegetables with high levels of vitamin C. That includes oranges, bell peppers, kiwis, strawberries, and broccoli.

-• According to the CDC, “the single, best way to prevent seasonal flu” is to get a flu shot every year.
+• According to the CDC, “the single, best way to prevent seasonal flu” is to get a yearly flu shot.

 • Some people believe that a flu shot will cause you to get the flu, but that is not the case.
-Although it does take up to 2 weeks for your body to develop antibodies from the vaccine, so make sure to stay vigilant during that time.
+Be aware that it may take up to 2 weeks for your body to develop antibodies from the vaccine, so stay vigilant during that time.

 Conclusion:

-One can only hope that living with a COVID mindset for so long will now help us get through the flu season with ease.
-Of course, if you have any reason to believe you’re coming down with the flu, be sure to call your doctor immediately.
-Keep wearing your mask when you’re indoors or in large crowds because it’s better to be safe than sorry!
+One can only hope that living with the COVID-19 pandemic for so long will help us get through flu season safely.
+If you have any reason to believe you’re coming down with the flu, be sure to call your doctor immediately.
+Wear a mask when you’re in a crowded setting because it’s better to be safe than sorry!

 Share this post:

-Filed Under: Disease Prevention Tagged With: Fitness over 50, healthy eating, immunity, Immunizations, sleep, smart eating
+Filed Under: Disease Prevention Tagged With: Fitness over 50, healthy eating, immunity, sleep, smart eating

 Comments